whaitecat/CMB114-CW3-molecule-tool/README.md

 python main_gui.py
 ~~~~

+## General info
+This tool aims to view the molecule structure and its spectra data accessed in the database.
+User can view any molecule structure when CIRpy is available, but without its spectra data.

 ## Installation
 User is expected to install the [CIRpy library](https://cirpy.readthedocs.io/en/latest/) and [RDKit library](https://www.rdkit.org/docs/GettingStartedInPython.html) for drawing molecules.
 Internet is needed when accessing CIRpy.